ujjwall-R/CMDbuddy/README.md

 This project is built upon [llm-app](https://github.com/pathwaycom/llm-app).
 We extend our gratitude to the llm-app contributors for their valuable work and contributions.

+## Key features

+1. Smart Command Suggestions: The guide provides intelligent command suggestions based on user input, making it easier for users to navigate the terminal efficiently.
+2. Gives response with respect to your current machine specifications.
+3. Typo Tolerance

 ## Get Started

 ### Prerequisites